How to Measure and Improve ELTV

 Both CLTV and ELTV work under a similar principle.
 They aim to forecast the value of customers and employees over the long term.
 Instead of measuring their value by individual transactions, they can quantify their value over the average duration of their lifetime with the company.

 CLTV is an excellent way for businesses to predict revenue.
-ELTV offers organisations a way to understand the value that employees bring to their business.
+ELTV offers organizations a way to understand the value that employees bring to their business.
 Additionally, it provides insights into how investing in specific initiatives can improve ELTV.

 How to Measure ELTV